 Clear Vision Alliance has served a vital role in the rapid, controlled growth of our firm, professional development of key staff (including myself), and are instrumental in providing the framework for pending transfer of Ownership.

-“I’ve been lucky enough to have the opportunity of working with Lynn Whitney Turner and Ravi Kulkarni of Clear Vision Alliance (CVA) for the past three years.
-They have served a vital role in the rapid, controlled growth of our firm, professional development of key staff (including myself), and are instrumental in providing the framework for pending transfer of Ownership.
+“I’ve been lucky enough to have the opportunity of working with Ravi Kulkarni of Clear Vision Alliance (CVA) for the past three years.
+CVA has served a vital role in the rapid, controlled growth of our firm, professional development of key staff (including myself), and has been instrumental in providing the framework for pending transfer of Ownership.
 Of all that they do and are able to offer though, perhaps the most important service that they provide to me is the hosting of monthly roundtable meetings.

 As a potential business leader in the world of architecture, I constantly look for ways to gain perspective and push myself to the next level.
 CVA’s monthly roundtables offer me a unique experience in which I get the benefit of having discussions with other business professionals on a variety of vital topics.
-Lynn and Ravi are always able to guide these roundtable discussions through the introduction of tough, thought-provoking issues while providing real-life examples based on their combined fifty years of experience in the industry.
+Ravi is always able to guide these roundtable discussions through the introduction of tough, thought-provoking issues while providing real-life examples based on years of experience in the industry.
 With these discussions, I’m able to draw conclusions and translate thought to action which can often have a profound effect on my firm’s health.

 I always walk away from the monthly roundtables with a fresh perspective and would highly recommend working with CVA if you want to grow as a professional and want to push yourself to greater limits.”